LonglongaaaGo/VSPBFR/README.md

 ## Dataset
-- Training data: our model was trained with FFHQ which attained from [FFHQ](https://github.com/NVlabs/ffhq-dataset) repository.
+- Training data: our model was trained with FFHQ, which was attained from the [FFHQ](https://github.com/NVlabs/ffhq-dataset) repository.
 The original size of the images in FFHQ are 1024x1024.
 We resize them to 512x512 with bilinear interpolation in our work.
 - Test data: CelebA-Test, LFW-Test, WebPhoto-Test, and CelebChild-Test; please check the repo from  [RestoreFormer++](https://github.com/wzhouxiff/RestoreFormerPlusPlus)